sotnir/git-course/_episodes/01-local.md

 - "`git commit` saves the staged content as a new commit in the local repository"
 - "Always write a log message when committing changes"
 ---

+## Why version control?

+Let's admit it, we all already use some form of version control.
+Think of the ways that you and co-authors on papers keep track of the changes that you make to your documents.
+It can be a particular naming scheme (often including a date, and maybe the name of the author that made the most recent changes).
+Version control was originally designed to achieve a similar goal in the context of software development.
+It was originally really just meant to keep track of a linear set of changes, so that if an error creeps in, the authors of the software can go back and figure out what changed and when and root out the error.
+But along the way, something interesting and quite wonderful happened.
+People using version control also realized that it is a powerful tool for facilitating collaboration.
+That's because you can make changes on your version of the code and I can make changes on my version of the code and we can both compare these changes to the current state of the main version of the code and to each other.
+We can also start having conversations around these differences.
+This makes a lot of complicated conversations about proposed changes much more concrete, because you can show people what you mean, instead of just telling them.
+It turns out that this pattern also translates to many other kinds of text, like documents, grants, even designs.
+And so, people who use version control sometimes end up using it in many different aspects of their life, and with a variety of different collaborators.
+I can tell you from personal experience that the consistent use of version control tools has made me overall a happier and more productive collaborator with others.

+That said: wrapping your head around the concepts and details of using version control can be challenging at first.
+It's probably the thing that you will learn at NeuroHackademy that will take the longest to get used to.
+So, buckle in and get ready for the ride.

+## What is a repository?

 Version control is centered round the notion of a *repository* which holds your directories and files.
 We'll start by looking at a local repository.
 The local